|

 discovery?
 Gould described scientific

-triangulating in on a poorly verbalized part of discovery – abduction.
-Let’s
+are triangulating in on a poorly verbalized part of discovery – abduction.
+Let’s continue

-“This messy and personal side of science should not be disparaged, or
+messy and personal side of science should not be disparaged, or covered up for

-impede understanding, these mental idiosyncrasies may also serve as powerful,
+these mental idiosyncrasies may also serve as powerful, if quirky and

-even coined a new word to express the imaginative mode of reasoning involved
+new word to express the imaginative mode of reasoning involved in such mental

-in such mental leaping: abduction, or 'leading from' (one place to another),
+leaping: abduction, or 'leading from' (one place to another), to contrast

-to contrast with the more sedate and classical modes of deduction, or logical
+with the more sedate and classical modes of deduction, or logical sequencing,

-sequencing, and induction, or generalization from accumulated particulars
+and induction, or generalization from accumulated particulars (all from the

 projection and empathy we can not even do analysis and synthesis.
 Projection and empathy describe